Ara Tucker · Stories Work

 Board director and private investor with extensive leadership experience across multiple industries

-Ara's Storytelling in Public session was deeply moving and beautifully crafted.
+Ara's session was deeply moving and beautifully crafted.
 From the moment she began with song and story, the room was captivated.
-Her openness invited connection, and her reflections on finding her voice resonated with everyone in the group — many of us were visibly moved.
+Her openness invited connection, and her reflections on finding her voice resonated with everyone in the group.

 Through her generosity and warmth, Ara created an experience that reminded us how personal stories can bridge differences and help us see ourselves more clearly.

-Program Manager, Foundation for Contemporary Arts (NYC); formerly Senior Fellowship Manager, Leslie-Lohman Museum of Art
+Program Manager, Foundation for Contemporary Arts; formerly Senior Fellowship Manager, Leslie-Lohman Museum of Art

 Ara Tucker

-I've held executive responsibility across law, finance, media, and healthcare, including Chief People Officer roles at Flatiron Health and Cityblock Health.
-I was also a senior leader at Audible.
+I've held executive responsibility including Chief People Officer roles at Flatiron Health and Cityblock Health, and was a senior leader at Audible.
 I currently serve as a board director and Audit Committee Chair at MoMA PS1, and board member at The Dermot Company and Meditation4Leadership.

 I'm also the author of three novels, the host of the podcast I'm Here Too, and the creator of Nepo Baby: The Architecture of Advantage.